mindrays/blogpost/_posts/2020-11-27-artsy-stuff.md

  ![]({{ site.baseurl }}/images/Artsy stuff/wall_decor_S.jpg )

  I dried a few flowers and leaves in a heavy book for around three weeks and then arranged them in a glass frame.
-This is a very cool DIY if you want to preserve flowers from an important occasion like weddings, engagements, baby showers, and so on.
+It is a very cool DIY if you want to preserve flowers from occasions like weddings, engagements, baby showers, and so on.
 ### 3) Ikea Lack table makeover

  ![]({{ site.baseurl }}/images/Artsy stuff/IKEA table makeover.jpg )